Ivan2908/FindFoodApp/README.md

 What is important to me ?

+This project is important to me, it is a solution to a problem that can help many people.
+The idea is to have a space where we can have the freedom to comment and refer to restaurants to take into account.
+I am a person who is constantly learning and I want to have new challenges that help me boost my career as a developer.

 This App is using Vue2 with TypeScript in Vite.
 Includes [vue-router](https://router.vuejs.org/) and [Vuex](https://vuex.vuejs.org/), [vue-property-decorator](https://github.com/kaorun343/vue-property-decorator), also it includes, [ESLint](https://eslint.org/), [Stylelint](https://stylelint.io/), and [Prettier](https://prettier.io/) are also included and are set to be executed automatically at runtime and commit.

 ## Recommended IDE